developmentMasters1/neuron-assign/client/README.md

 3. View activity logs and add tags on the log page.

 ## Backend Server
 This project requires a backend server to provide data.
-The backend server should be running on `http://localhost:8000`.

-## Contributing
-Contributions to this project are welcome.
-To contribute:
-1. Fork the repository.
-2. Create a new branch for your feature (`git checkout -b feature-name`).
-3. Make your changes and commit them (`git commit -am 'Add new feature'`).
-4. Push your changes to the branch (`git push origin feature-name`).
-5. Create a new pull request.
+It is currently deployed on Render.